Brand Explicit Consent

 Closing words

-The FCC’s proposed regulatory changes can potentially have a major impact on how the customer acquisition industry operates; there is ample time to adjust, and it will give way to novel methods of matching consumers with brands in meaningful ways.
+The FCC’s regulatory changes will have a major impact on how the customer acquisition industry operates; there is still ample time to adjust, and it will give way to novel methods of matching consumers with brands in meaningful ways.

 PX provides several solutions to this, and as always, these will be easy and straightforward to integrate, with personalized support where needed.